-We believe that the combined capabilities of Mr. Braunstein, Mr. Bergeron, our broader management team and Hudson Executive Capital and its CEO Network positions us well to thoughtfully source, analyze and execute high quality acquisitions on value enhancing terms from a significant pipeline of actionable targets that will benefit from our expertise.
+We believe that the combined capabilities of Mr. Braunstein, Mr. Bergeron, our management team and Hudson Executive Capital and its CEO Network positions us well to thoughtfully source, analyze and execute a high quality initial business combination on value enhancing terms from a significant pipeline of actionable targets.
 Our competitive strengths include the following: